An Introduction to Cyber Security

 What can we do to improve our cyber and computer security?

-Installing firewalls and anti-virus software might seem obvious, but a report from tech giant Microsoft found 24% of the world’s PCs in were not protected.
+Installing firewalls andmight seem obvious, but a report from tech giant Microsoft found 24% of the world’s PCs in were not protected.
 It’s also a good idea to ensure that your operating system is updating itself with the latest patches automatically.

-At work, staff should only have access to the systems that they need to do the job.
-For example, not all staff will need to have administrative access to a website.
+At work, staff should only haveto the systems that they need to do the job.
+For example, not all staff will need to have administrative to a website.

-Encrypting any personally identifiable information is something that has come up in the General Data Protection Regulation (GDPR).
-If the information is stolen that can be used to identify an individual, you would be liable for that breach.
+General Data Protection Regulation (GDPR).
+If the information is stolen that can be used to identify an individual, you would be liable for that breach.any is something that has come up in the

 The importance of training staff in cyber security

-Staff can be your biggest asset in the fight against cyber crime, but they can also be the cause of cyber insecurities.
+Staff can be your biggest asset in the fight against, but they can also be the cause of cyber insecurities.
 They need to understand what is expected of them when it comes to security.
 Should they lock their computer screen when leaving heir desk?
 Is there a shredder available if you print sensitive documents?
-Do you have a password policy?
+Do you have a policy?
 All of this should be considered when you train our staff.